BenPare21/CS-465/README.md

 ```

 ## Functionality
+Throughout the project, I focused on refactoring several parts of the code to improve functionality and efficiency.
+In particular:

+### Refactoring the Trips Controller:
-Throughout the project, I refactored several parts of the code to improve functionality and efficiency.
-For instance, in the tripsController, I refactored the code for retrieving trips to improve error handling and simplify the logic.
-This made the code more maintainable and easier to understand.
+I refactored the code for retrieving trips by implementing better error handling.
+Originally, the code was more verbose and lacked proper checks for edge cases, such as when no trips are found in the database.
+By adding clearer error messages and handling unexpected inputs more effectively, the code became more maintainable and easier to debug.

+### Reducing Redundancy with Reusable UI Components:
-I also created reusable UI components, such as a TripCard component, which could be used to display individual trips throughout the application.
-By doing this, I reduced redundancy in the code and improved the overall maintainability.
-The reusable components made the UI more consistent and easier to update in the future, saving development time.
+I created reusable components, such as the TripCard component, which allowed me to display individual trips consistently throughout the application.
+Prior to this, the trip display code was repeated in multiple parts of the UI.
+By encapsulating the trip display logic into a reusable component, I reduced code duplication and made future updates to the UI more efficient.

+### Optimizing Data Fetching:
+I optimized the process of fetching trips from the MongoDB database.
+Initially, the data was being fetched in multiple places across the application, leading to unnecessary database queries.
+I centralized the data retrieval in a dedicated service that handled all interactions with the database.
+This streamlined the application, reduced load times, and improved the user experience.

+### Improving Form Handling and Validation:
+I improved the form submission process for adding new trips by adding input validation both on the client and server side.
+This ensured that only valid data (e.g., required fields like name, code, etc.) was submitted to the database.
+The validation also helped prevent errors, such as empty or incorrectly formatted inputs, from being sent to the server.

 ## Testing
 Methods, Endpoints, and Security